-Table 14 - Online Testing: SUT Conditioning Test Phase IO Profiles
+Table 15 - Online and Near-Online Testing: SUT Conditioning Test IO Profiles

-If the SUT includes functionality that requires changes to the IO profile defined in Table 14 in order to meet the intent stated in 7.4.2.1, the changes shall be disclosed.
+If the SUT includes functionality that requires changes to the IO profile defined in Table 15 in order to meet the intent stated in 7.4.2.1, the changes shall be disclosed.

-The SUT CONDITIONING TEST shall last for a minimum of 12 hours, any part of which may be optionally used as a workload monitoring/learning period.
-The full conditioning duration and monitoring/learning period shall be disclosed.
+The SUT conditioning test shall last for a minimum of 12 hours, any part of which may be optionally used for workload monitoring/learning of a tiered configuration.

-7.4.2.2.1 Tiered Storage Data Migration Phase
+7.4.2.2.1 Tiered Storage Configuration Data Migration Phase

-An optional migration phase may be included immediately following the conditioning/monitoring/learning phase to allow data relocation into the appropriate tiers.
-The IO intensity during the migration phase shall be at least 25% of the IO profile defined in Table 14.
-The duration of the migration phase in addition to the IO intensity shall be disclosed.
+If tiered storage is deployed, an optional migration phase may be included immediately following the monitoring/learning phase to allow data relocation into the appropriate tiers.
+The IO intensity during the migration phase shall be at least 25% per the IO profile defined in Table 15.
+If tiering is deployed, it shall be disclosed.

-During the SUT CONDITIONING TEST, the following data shall be collected at successive 1-minute intervals:
+During the SUT conditioning test, the following data shall be collected at successive 1-minute intervals:

 - Number of IOs issued;

-- AVERAGE RESPONSE TIME to complete an IO, RTA{sc}(60) (see 7.3.14), reported to a precision of 1mSec;
+- Average response time to complete an IO, RTA{sc}(60) (see 7.3.13) reported to a precision of 1ms;

 - The size in bytes of each IO issued;

-- AVERAGE POWER, PA{sc}(60) (see 7.3.15).
+- Average power, PA{sc}(60) (see 7.3.14).

-The SUT CONDITIONING TEST shall satisfy the following conditions in order to be considered valid:
+The SUT conditioning test shall satisfy the following conditions in order to be considered valid:

-- All IOs issued shall complete successfully; - During the final four hours of the SUT CONDITIONING TEST, all RTA{sc}(14400) shall not exceed 30mS.
+- All IOs issued shall complete successfully; - During the final four hours of the SUT conditioning test, RTA{sc}(14400) shall not exceed 20ms.
+This requirement does not apply to Near-Online systems.